Ghost stabilisation for cut finite element exterior calculus: Abstract

 \section{Abstract}

 We introduce the cut finite element method in the language of finite element exterior calculus, by formulating a stabilisation -- for any form degree -- that makes the method robust with respect to the position of the interface relative to the mesh.
 We prove that the $L^2$-norm on the physical domain augmented with this stabilisation is uniformly equivalent to the $L^2$-norm on the ``active'' mesh that contains all the degrees of freedom of the finite element space (including those external to the physical domain).
-We show how this CutFEEC method can be applied to discretize the Hodge Laplace equations on an unfitted mesh, in any dimension and any topology.
-A numerical illustration is provided involving a conforming finite element space of $H^{\text{curl}}$ posed on a filled torus, with convergence and condition number scaling independent of the position of the boundary with respect to the background mesh. \\ \textbf{MSC:} 65N30, 14F40 \\ \textbf{Key words:} Cut finite element method, FEEC, Hodge Laplace equation, Hilbert complex
+We show how this CutFEEC method can be applied to discretize the Hodge Laplace equations on an unfitted mesh, in any dimension and any topology, and prove stability and optimal convergence.
+Two numerical examples are provided, with convergence and condition number scaling independent of the position of the boundary with respect to the background mesh.
+We first solve the Hodge Laplace equation on a conforming finite element space of $H^{\text{curl}}$ posed on a filled torus.
+The second example extends beyond the Hodge Laplace problem and illustrates the importance of stabilisation for pressure robustness in unfitted schemes, using an $H^{\text{curl}}$-formulation for the Stokes equations. \\ \textbf{MSC:} 65N30, 14F40 \\ \textbf{Key words:} Cut finite element method, FEEC, Hodge Laplace equation, Hilbert complex